RedRoma/Lexis/README.md

 + Any images associated with the word.
 + If the word is being used by a company.
 You probably wouldn't want to use it for a Business Name.
 + If the word is used in popular culture (Movies, Music, etc)

+# Poetry

+## Looking up a word

+I was reading a book in Latin
+Saw a word I didn't know
+Paused for a second, annoyed
+Decided it was better to look it up
+I wanted a complete understanding
+Opened my Latin Dictionary
+Then I remembered that I did not have one
+Even more annoyed now
+Unlocked my phone
+Thankful for the fingerprint unlock
+Scour the App Store for a couple of digital dictionaries
+Open up the first one
+Annoying ad prevents usage
+Try the next one
+It is even worse
+They all sucked
+Frustrated
+Crisis turned to opportunity
+Project Lexis born

+## Meaning

+Language is meaning
+Humans make Language
+So Humans make meaning
+Meaning is created
+Not found

+The definition of Life
+Is that which cannot be defined
+For to be defined
+Is to fit in the mind
+And that which is Divine
+Eludes our sense of time